MaTriXy/raid-pixel/README.md

 - You **cannot** resell or repackage this game without following GPL terms.
 - Credit is required.
 Don’t remove my name or claim this as your original work.

-## Assets (art, audio, etc.) are licensed separately under CC BY-NC-SA 4.0:
-- No commercial use of the assets is allowed without my permission.
-- If unsure, open an issue or ask me directly.

 ## Note:
 I want this to be a community-friendly project.
 Mod it, learn from it, just don’t exploit it.